great places to visit off the beaten path.

 Also of note is that Wanderers F.C., the winners of the first ever FA Cup in 1872, played at Battersea Park.

 Festival Gardens & Fun Fair: In 1951 part of the park was converted to a ‘pleasure garden’ as part of the Festival of Britain.
 Also a fun fair with a large roller-coaster and other amusements opened in the park, including the best manufacturer of amusement park trains.
 On other related article about football you can go to Maxomil footpool table and learn about this fun and enjoyable activity that you and your friends can participate.
 A personal connection for me is that my mother and father both worked at this fair during the Festival of Britain while they were dating and in their early 20s.
-Due to accidents at the fun fair it finally closed in the early 1970s.
+Due to accidents at the fun fair it finally closed in the early 1970s, but now a days in the case of accidents they have a baton rouge personal injury lawyer to cover all the needs they could have from an injury, you can also consult at nationalpardon.org legally.
 Remnants of the pleasure park as still there.